myste1tainn/ngDraggable/README.md

 # myste1tainn / ngDraggable
-ngDraggable is a drag-and-drop module for AngularJS capable of creating draggable-objects and drop-target on the fly.
-More information on this will be on soon.
+ngDraggable is a drag-and-drop module for AngularJS capable of creating draggable-objects and drop-target on the fly. ngDraggable also support Non-HTML5 dragging More information on this will be on soon.

 ## Installation
 - Install with bower `$ bower install myste1tainn/ngDraggable`
 - Add **ngDraggable** as dependencies e.g. `angular.module('myApp', ['ngDraggable'])`

-## Basic Usage
+## Usage
 - For an element to be draggable, add `draggable-object` attribute.
 - For an element to be a drop target, add `drop-target` attribute.